tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive/README.md

 ## ShipmentEvent

-* `eventName`: the event name, currently `ShipmentIssuedBySupplier`, `ShipmentApprovedByBuyer` or `ShipmentResentByBuyer`.
+* `eventName`: the event name, currently `ShipmentIssuedBySupplier`, `ShipmentApprovedByBuyer`,  `ShipmentRejectedByBuyer` or `ShipmentResentByBuyer`.

 {% hint style="warning" %}
-Event names will be extended by `ShipmentRejectedByBuyer` and other events in the future.
+Event names may be extended by other shipment events in the future.
 {% endhint %}

 * `shipment`: the shipment state, see [Shipment state](#shipment-state)